 This plant has a sparsely branched form and narrow lance-shaped, pale green leaves.
-Cup-shaped hooded flowers 1-2 inches across, either singly or in clusters, are followed by explosive seed capsules.
+Cup-shaped hooded flowers 1 to 2 inches across, either singly or in clusters, are followed by explosive seed capsules.
 A variety of colors are available, including rose, lilac, and creamy yellow.

 CareDoes best in partial shade and moist, well-draining loam.
 Add composted organic matter to the soil for optimal performance.
 Shelter from wind.
 Impatiens balsamina is free-flowering and grows well in shade.